This page explains everything you need to know about a Voice of the Customer program, including:

 Understanding your customers’ motivations and expectations are the building blocks to adopting a customer-centric strategy.
 Brands leverage VoC data to paint a clearer picture of their customers, which in turn helps them better personalize the customer experience, prioritize key drivers of the experience and know what matters most to their customers.

-In fact, industry-leading organizations who leverage a VoC program in their key decisions have seen tremendous success, including:
+In fact, industry-leading organizations who leverage a Voice of the Customer program in their key decisions have seen tremendous success, including:

 Improved response times